by Jim Winkle, updated 13-Feb-2022A version of this article originally appeared in the Oct/Nov 2003 edition of the Bay Creek Bulletin.

 For the few folks who have a super water-conserving showerhead, you may need to set it to at least 1.2 gallons per minute (standard water-conserving showerheads flow at 2.5 gallons per minute).
 Why?
 Because the heater requires around 1 gallon per minute to turn on.
 Update: I heard recently (2007) that the minimum flow rate is significantly lower, so this may no longer be an issue with newer models.
 Check the data sheet for your unit.

-It was a little tricky working through some of the problems since we bought it at Home Depot (tankless heaters are also available at Menards), Everything Water in Oconomowoc installed it, and Bosch manufactures and supports it.
+It was a little tricky working through some of the problems since we bought it at Home Depot, Everything Water in Oconomowoc installed it, and Bosch manufactures and supports it.
 In the end, everything worked out pretty well.

 That's my mixed review of tankless water heaters.
 I wanted to write a glowing article about them, but there are obviously issues with tankless heaters.
 Overall though, we're willing to put up with a little inconvenience since we're happy that they use less energy, reduce greenhouse gasses, are mostly recyclable (and repairable), and take up less space in the basement.
 The tankless system is not a panacea, but overall we like this heater.